 Calculate as per different methods let’s.
 See the calculation for the first year

 The asset’s value at the end of the year is the salvage value for all the methods except the reducing balance method.
-The reason is that the rate of dep (30%) needs to consider the asset’s life and salvage value.
+The reason is that the dep rate (30%) needs to consider the asset’s life and salvage value.

 - It is higher at the start of the year in the case of the reducing balance method but lower dep towards the end of the asset’s life.
 An asset is most efficient in its first year of operation.

-- The double-declining method stops at 370,000 in year three so that the salvage value is kept in the block of the asset.
+- The double-declining method stops at 370,000 in year three, thereby retaining the salvage value within the asset’s block.

 Types of Depreciation